A graph generation pipeline for critical infrastructures based on heuristics, images and depth data: Materials and Methods

 \subsection{Pipeline}

 The graph prediction pipeline is structured as shown in Figure~\ref{fig:2}.
 The pipeline differentiates between pipe and non-pipe objects and processes them with two distinct approaches.
 Both use RGB images, depth data and camera poses including the camera position and camera orientation of the individual images and a fine-tuned YOLOv8 model \citep{redmon2016}.
+While we chose YOLOv8 for object detection, the pipeline in this study does not require the use of YOLOv8.
+The detection model is solely an input of the pipeline and can be replaced with any preferred model.
+We decided to use YOLOv8 as it is an established model that does not require a large data set for fine-tuning the pre-trained model to a new detection task as it is the case for vision transformers \citep{dosovitskiy2021}.
+It also provides versions for instance segmentation and keypoint prediction that are used as described in the following sections.